 Polyethylene glycol (PEG) can be found in various moisturizers, shampoos, conditioners, lotions, cosmetics etc. It is used for its humectant and solvent properties.

 PEGs can be contaminated with ethylene oxide and 1,4 dioxane, both strong human carcinogens.
-PEG is also used as penetration enhancer which may lead to harmful chemicals in the product being absorbed by the skin.
+PEG is also a penetration enhancer which may lead to harmful chemicals in the product being absorbed by the skin.